Celebrating 41 years as a society!

 Lecture with Erica Miner

-Although there was a stark contrast between
+Although there was a stark contrast between the

-the music of Wagner and his contemporary
+music of Wagner and his contemporary Felix

-Felix Mendelssohn, the relationship between
+Mendelssohn, the relationship between the two

-the two German geniuses was fraught with
+German geniuses was fraught with

-competitiveness, rivalry, and jealousy—mostly
+competitiveness, rivalry, and jealousy—mostly on

-shines a light on Wagner’s critical perspective
+light on Wagner’s critical perspective toward his

-toward his brilliant German colleague.
+brilliant German colleague.

-Former Metropolitan Opera violinist Erica
+Former Metropolitan Opera violinist Erica Miner is

-Miner is an award-winning author,
+an award-winning author, screenwriter, lecturer,

-actively contributes to major arts websites and
+and journalist who actively contributes to major

-magazines.
-Erica’s Opera Mystery novel series,
+arts websites and magazines.
+Erica’s Opera

-published by Level Best Books and based on
+Mystery novel series, published by Level Best

-her own experience into the behind-the-scenes
+Books and based on her own experience into the

-happenings that take place in the opera world.
+behind-the-scenes happenings that take place in

 Lecture with Desiree Mays